junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 It's a slow process, but the Force answers to him.

-Obi-Wan is here, somewhere, he knows it, he can feel it.
-He just needs to get closer, he just needs to know where.
+Obi-Wan is here, somewhere.
+He knows it, he can feel it.
+He just needs to get closer; he just needs to know where.

 *Where are you, old man?
 Give me a signal.
 Do something, make this easier for me.* Anakin grits his teeth, forcing his mind's eyes to see farther, to sense more.
-He can sense the taste of ammunitions and weaponries permeating the majority of the place; in some level, chemicals are stronger than others.
-He pauses at the level where he thinks he hears heartbeats of living things.
-But they're faster than any humans or any races.
+He can sense the taste of ammunition and weaponry permeating the majority of the place; on some level, chemicals are stronger than others.
+He pauses at the level where he thinks he hears some heartbeats of living things.
+But they're too fast to be a human or any human-like species.

 Anakin debates for a second if he should go to check it out, and save them, whatever they are, when a wave of Force moves grandly, as if a mountain crashes into the sea.
 Emotions pass through the Force a beat slower, and he senses a shock of pain.
-The thin thread of calling and pulling, just tightens a degree harder.
+The thin thread of calling and pulling he felt earlier just tightens a degree harder, as if directly strapping around his heart, pulling him toward the source.

 He's getting closer.

 Anakin picks up his pace until he stops where he's sure the Force directs him to.
 He doesn't pay enough attention to the exact number of the level he moves, but it must be high.
 He wonders how close it is to the throne room, and how much time has passed.
 But he pushes the thought aside for now.

-There are less droids in this level, but the troopers are more heavily armed.
+There are fewer droids in this level, but the troopers are more heavily armed.
 The rooms along the corridors are barred with heavy metals, controlled by electrical pads by the door.

 Anakin's eyes linger on one of them, where the feeling is the strongest, where the Force is the strongest.
 His heart starts speeding up.
 Obi-Wan must be there.

-The door slides open after he spends another minute hacking the electrical keypad violently.
-At this point, he doesn't care about being found out anymore.
-The chamber inside is dark and tiny, with a cylinder shape in the middle, lit by beam rays, trapping a man.
+The door slides open after he spends another minute hacking the electrical keypad, and slams shut behind him after he goes in.
+The chamber inside is dark and tiny, with a cylindrical shape in the middle, lit by beam rays, trapping a man.
 The figure has his back facing the door, the lights around his ankles and wrists are stronger than anywhere else, presumably the main sources that trapped him there.
-His head drops low, outside of the view from where Anakin stands, and his whole body looks slumpy and tired.
-There seem to be hint of blood on his back, too, but it might also be the trick of the light.
+His head drops low, outside of the view from where Anakin stands, and his whole body looks slumped and tired.
+There are traces of blood on his back, too, but it might also be the trick of the light.

 "Obi-Wan!"
 Anakin blurts out, dashing to the other side of the room, jaws tight.
 Relief of seeing him and misery of finding him like this crash onto him at the same time.

 But he stuns the moment he winds to the front.

-The hologram of Obi-Wan flickers twice like a TV with bad signal, before it blinking into nothing.
-The confinement structure stands still with no one in the middle, and Anakin finds himself run right into a man in a dark cloak.
+The hologram of Obi-Wan flickers twice like a TV with a bad signal, before it blinks into nothing.
+The confinement structure stands still with no one in the middle, and Anakin finds himself running right into a man in a dark cloak.

-The man everyone in the Galaxy knows the name and hates, the man that always stand right by the Emperor's side, giving his council and doing his bidding -- The infamous Count Dooku.
+The man everyone in the Galaxy knows the name and resents, the man who always stands right by the Emperor's side, giving his counsel and doing his bidding -- The infamous Count Dooku.

 "Look who we got here," Dooku takes a step toward him.
 A lightsaber buzzes into life, adding crimson light to the dim space.

 "Count Dooku," Anakin grips the blast gun in his hand.
-Obi-Wan promised he would find him a lightsaber once he's ready, but they never get chance.
+Obi-Wan promised he would find him a lightsaber once he's ready, but they never got the chance.
 So now, the blast gun is his only weapon, apart from a handy blade.
-He could have picked a few more, but when they were preparing and packing, he left the rest of the guns to everyone else -- they might need it more than he does.
+He could have picked a few more, but when they were preparing and packing, he left the rest of the guns to everyone else -- they might need them more than he does.

 Aiming the gun at Dooku's heart, Anakin's hand shakes.
 He's never killed anyone before.
-Even as they discussed the plan, it always sounded like just a concept -- the real execution of assassination, the part that involves death and blood, the part that taking a life by your hand.
-Anakin steadies his right hand by his left.
+Even as they discussed the plan, it always sounded like just a concept -- the real execution of an assassination, the part that involves death and blood, the part that takes a life by your hand, that's always left to think about when the time comes.
+And now, looks like the time has come.
+Anakin steadies his right hand with his left.

 Dooku observes his every move closely, putting a feigned kindness on his face, "You must be the artist.
-Obi-Wan told me all about you, how you created the graffiti, what each pattern and color mean.
-That's quite clever, I have to say."
+Obi-Wan told me all about you, how you created the graffiti, what each pattern and color means, all those meetings in the hidden, shabby corners.
+That's quite clever, I have to admit."

-Anakin's heart sinks. *No,* he tells himself. *Obi-Wan is not the traitor.*
+Anakin's heart sinks. *No,* he tells himself. *Obi-Wan is not a traitor.*

-Kitster's voice echoes at the back of his head. *Have you ever considered maybe he's betrayed us?
+Kitster's voice echoes in the back of his head. *Have you ever considered maybe he's betrayed us?
 Tipped us off and he's just waiting for us to rush into the traps right about now?*

 "No!"
 Anakin bites out loudly, aiming the gun a little higher.
 Dooku doesn't even twist his eyebrows, barely glancing at his gun as if it's nothing more than a toy.

 "Are you sure?"
 Dooku taunts.
 "How long have you known him?
 A week?
 Two weeks?
-He has been with us, training and living in this place since three."
+He has been with us, training and living in this place since three years old."

 Anakin grits his teeth so hard that he can hear his own jaw bones shifting and muscles tightening right next to his ears.
 "It doesn't matter.
 It's not about him.
 It's about you."